Functoriality of bornological groupoid convolution: Categories of bornological vector spaces

 called the completion functor.
 It can be constructed by formally adding limits of Mackey-Cauchy sequences.
 More concisely, it can be defined in terms of the completion functor $(\Empty)^c$ from normed spaces to Banach spaces.
 By definition, every separated bornological vector space $V$ may be written as a colimit of normed spaces $V = \Colim_{D\in \Disk(V)} V_D$, where $\Disk(V)$ denotes the filtered category of disks with absorption (Definition~\ref{def:Absorb}) as morphisms.
 The cocontinuous extension of the Banach completion functor then provides a completion functor \cite[Chapter 1.5]{Meyer2007}:

-\begin{Remark} The previous construction implicitly uses that $\cBorn$ is equivalent to to the category of strict ind-Banach spaces, that is, the full subcategory of ind-Banch spaces with objects that are represented by filtered diagrams of monomorphisms \cite[Chapter~1.5]{Meyer2007}. \end{Remark}
+\begin{Remark} The previous construction implicitly uses that $\cBorn$ is equivalent to the category of strict ind-Banach spaces, that is, the full subcategory of ind-Banach spaces consisting of objects represented by filtered diagrams of monomorphisms \cite[Chapter~1.5]{Meyer2007}. \end{Remark}

 \begin{Proposition}[Proposition~1.126 in \cite{Meyer2007}] The categories $\Born$, $\sBorn$, and $\cBorn$ have all limits and colimits. \end{Proposition}

 \begin{Remark} The construction of the von Neumann bornology in Example~\ref{ex:vonNeumanBorn} defines a functor $\vN:\lcTVS\to \Born$.
 Equipping a bornological vector space with its bornivorous topology (Definition~\ref{def:BornivorousTop}) is the right adjoint $\Born\to \lcTVS$.
 The adjunction restricts to the subcategories of separated bornological spaces on the left and Hausdorff topological spaces on the right. $\vN$ maps complete locally convex vector spaces to complete bornological vector spaces. \end{Remark}